elParaguayo/LMSTools/README.md

 LMSTools
 ========

-A python library for iteracting with your Logitech Media Server.
+A very easy to use python library for interacting with your Logitech Media Server and players.

 Documentation
 -------------